ctzsnooze/FPV_Australia/README.md

 Its likely that to be licenced to fly a drone, an online regulation knowledge test will be required.
 The cost of the licence is not known.

-Flying any model aircraft over 250g, other than a glider, while unlicenced, may result in a 5 unit, $1,110 fine - up to $11,100 if contested.
+Flying any model aircraft over 250g, other than a glider, while unlicenced, may result in a 5 unit, $1,110 fine - up to 50 units max, or $11,100 if contested.

 ## Drone registration